theunissenlab/soundsep/DOCUMENTATION.md

 The main code for the gui is located in `src/main/python/soundsep/app` and the detection/threshold functions are found in `src/main/python/soundsep/detection`. `src/main/python/soundsep/interfaces` is where you would put functions that read audio files of different formats.

+Default values for settings and constant values for the gui are defined in `src/main/python/soundsep/app/settings.py`.
+User adjusted values can/will be set in a settings file accessible with `PyQt5.QtCore.QSettings("Theuniseen Lab", "Sound Separation")` (the location of the settings ini file in the filesystem varies by operating system).

 ## Application State

 Application state is stored in global, singleton objects that can be